Bralimus/turn_combat_game/README.md

 # Start

-# Notes
+# To Do
-*Front-End*
-- basic layout placeholders
+- health bars changing based on hp
+- visual elements for whose turn it is
+- Question box in bottom corner, when clicked goes to help/instructions page help_menu
+- How attacks work
+    - 4 Attacks, what they do

+## Later
 - enemy/player square,circle,triangle
-- health bars or number displays
-- visual elements for whose turn it is
-- Question box in bottom corner, when clicked goes to help/instructions page

-*Back-End*
 - delay between attacks
 - option for npc vs controlled 2nd player
 - player select